alanjds/django-moip/README.md

 You need to set this "return url" manually on MoIP admin dashboard.
 (Shame again)

-To work around, you can set an session attribute `moip_go_after_return_url`, and the provided 'return_redirector' will redirect the visitor having this attribute set.
+To work around, django-moip allows you to set an session attribute `moip_go_after_return_url`, and the provided 'return_redirector' will redirect the visitor having this attribute set.

 1. Download the code from GitHub: